dbakewel/netbots/README.md

         # Misc
         'keepExplosionSteps': 10,  # Number of steps to keep old explosions in explosion dict (only useful to viewers).

+        #Robot Classes (values below override what's above for robots in that class)
+        'allowClasses': False,
+        #Only fields listed in classFields are allowed to be overwritten by classes.
+        'classFields': ('botMaxSpeed', 'botAccRate', 'botMinTurnRate', 'botMaxTurnRate', 'botArmor', 'shellSpeed', 'explDamage', 'explRadius'), 'classes': {
+            'default': {
+                # Default class should have no changes.
+                },
+            [Other classes removed for brevity.
+See server conf for details.]
+        }
     }
 }
 ```